Israeli venture capital funds to invest in India: JVP chief Margalit | www.lokmattimes.com

 Israeli venture capital funds to invest in India: JVP chief Margalit

-Former Knesset member and Jerusalem Venture Partners (JVP) chief, Eren N Margalit on Monday said that Israeli venture capital ...
+Former Knesset member and Jerusalem Venture Partners (JVP) chief, Erel Margalit on Monday said that Israeli venture capital funds ...

-Former Knesset member and Jerusalem Venture Partners (JVP) chief, Eren N Margalit on Monday said that Israeli venture capital funds are willing to invest in India.
+Former Knesset member and Jerusalem Venture Partners (JVP) chief, Erel Margalit on Monday said that Israeli venture capital funds are willing to invest in India.

 While talking withabout the business scenario in India, Margalit, Founder and Executive Chairman of JVP said that India has been very strong in building the backbone for many international tech countries around the world.